IEQmax/AWSKinesisStreams/README.md

 #### Callbacks

 All requests that are made to the Amazon Kinesis Streams library occur asynchronously.
-Every method that sends a request has an optional parameter which takes a callback function that will be called when the operation is completed, successfully or not.
-The callbacks’ parameters are listed in the corresponding method documentation, but every callback has at least one parameter, *error*.
+Every method that sends a request has a parameter which takes a callback function that will be called when the operation is completed, successfully or not.
+The callback's parameters are listed in the corresponding method documentation, but every callback has at least one parameter, *error*.
 If *error* is `null`, the operation has been executed successfully.
 Otherwise, *error* is an instance of the [AWSKinesisStreams.Error](#awskinesisstreamserror-class) class and contains the details of the error.

 #### AWSKinesisStreams.Error Class